* Staples tumbles, Lowe’s rises after results

 By Rodrigo Campos

-NEW YORK, Aug 21 (Reuters) - U.S. stocks dipped on Wednesday as investor caution prevailed before the Federal Reserve publishes the minutes of its July policy-setting meeting later on Wednesday.
+NEW YORK, Aug 21 (Reuters) - U.S. stock index futures dipped in thin trading Wednesday amid investor caution ahead of the publication of the minutes of the latest Federal Reserve policy-setting meeting.

-The S&P 500 rose on Tuesday to halt a four-day losing streak but remained under technical pressure as it closed below its 50-day moving average for a third straight session.
-The level, near 1,658, is becoming technical resistance.
+The S&P 500 rose on Tuesday to cap a four-day losing streak, but remained under technical pressure as it closed below its 50-day moving average for a third straight session.
+The benchmark closed roughly five points below that level, now at 1,657.65, which is becoming technical resistance.

-Target warned its annual profit may be near the low end of its forecast as consumer spending remains cautious, sending it shares 1.9 percent lower to $66.65.
+Target warned its annual profit may be near the low end of its forecast as consumer spending remains cautious; its shares fell 1.9 percent in premarket trading.

-Shares of home improvement chain Lowe's rose 5.4 percent to $46.48 after it reported a bigger-than-expected rise in profit and sales as the housing market's recovery encouraged people to spend more on their homes.
+Shares of home improvement chain Lowe’s rose 4.4 percent in premarket trading after it reported a bigger-than-expected rise in profit and sales as the housing market’s recovery encouraged people to spend more on their homes.

-Market makers and traders waited to hear details on a flood of erroneous trades that hit U.S. equity options markets on Tuesday when Goldman Sachs sent orders accidentally because of a technical error.
+A flood of erroneous trades hit U.S. equity options markets on Tuesday as they opened for business when Goldman Sachs sent orders accidentally because of a technical error, in the latest trading problem to hit markets.